pivot-access-ltd/bma-offline-docs/src/prometheus-metrics.md

 chmod a+x /opt/agent/agent-linux-amd64
 ```

 Copy the agent example configuration from MAAS and start the agent.
 Adapt the environment variable values to your setup.

-[tabs]
-[tab version="snap-3.2" view="UI,CLI"]
+For example, if you're using a snap, the `MAAS_LOGS` variable would be as shown (`/var/snap/maas/common/log`):

 ```bash
 mkdir -p /var/lib/grafana-agent/positions \
          /var/lib/grafana-agent/wal